Comments are pieces of text included in a program’s source code, but which are not executed and do not affect the program’s operation.

-Their main purpose is to provide explanations, clarifications, or annotations about the written code, facilitating understanding for both the original programmer and other developers who may read or modify the code in the future.
+Their main purpose is to provide explanations, clarifications, or annotations about the written code, making it easier to understand both for the original programmer and for other developers who may read or modify the code in the future.

-Almost all programming languages incorporate the ability to add comments to the code.
+Almost all languages incorporate the ability to add comments to code.
 They are a tool that allows developers to communicate with other programmers and leave explanatory notes within the source code.

 There are two main types of comments in programming: single-line comments and block comments.

-Single-line comments are those used to add brief notes or clarifications in a single line of code.
+Single-line comments are those used to add brief notes or clarifications on a single line of code.

-In most programming languages, special characters are used to indicate the beginning of a single-line comment.
+In most programming languages, special characters are used to indicate the start of a single-line comment.

 // this is a single-line comment